 The main way to load eCoupons to your store card is to click on store websites.
 They usually have a savings section just for this purpose and encourage you to use the feature.
 Select the coupons you want to add to your card and hit submit.
 The coupons will get uploaded based on the number corresponding to the card you entered when you signed up.

-Not all stores have their own eCoupons, but some major companies online will allow you to download them to your card if they are partnered with that particular store.
+Not all stores have their own eCoupons, but some major companies online will allow you to download them to your card and/or smartphone.
+Check out these eCoupons and mobile coupons:

 My personal preference is to add all the coupons you can to your cards and keep a running list (preferably by brand name and product) of the coupons you’ve selected.
 That way, as you’re doing your regular coupon match-ups, you can add the eCoupons to your savings.

 Couponing has taken on a whole new look over recent years, thanks to frugal coupon blogs, television shows and (unfortunately) our economy.